Tomas-Cossarin/Baseball-Tracker/README.md

 # Baseball-Tracker

+The objective of this program is the track and calculate the trajectory of a baseball pitch.

 Videos were taken from two different cameras in the stadium.
 Each pair of frames will be similar to the following.
 ![example_frames](example_frames.png)

 The resolution of the videos is very low, leading the balls to appear as stripes of pixels that differ from their surroundings.
-THe frame rate also makes the ball appear twice in each frame.
+The frame rate also makes the ball appear twice in each frame.
 ![ball_close_up](ball_close_up.png)

 ## Step 1: Detect edges